Updated June 12, 2023

 PDF files on this site require Adobe Acrobat Reader (free download)

 Massachusetts Water Resources Authority

 MWRA maintains a target fluoride level of 0.7 ppm, as recommended by the CDC and US HHS, and EPA to reduce tooth decay.
-MWRA has added fluoride for over 30 years, and continuously monitors the levels.
+MWRA has added fluoride since the 1970s, and continuously monitors the levels.
 MWRA is aware that a number of people across the country sometimes raise questions about fluoride in drinking water.
 MWRA intends to keep an open-minded view, keep abreast of all current scientific research on the topic and pay close attention to competing viewpoints.